 Trees also have a better chance of survival if they are not displayed in the house for more than a week to ten days.
 Extended exposure to indoor temperatures can counteract winter dormancy in conifers.
 If the trees are set outside into severe cold after acclimating to indoor temperatures, they will exhibit winter injury in the form of foliage burn and bud abortion.
 Different storage techniques to re-acclimate trees to outdoor temperatures are marginally effective if dormancy is already broken.
 However, if the ground is frozen when the tree needs to be moved outside, store the tree in an unheated area such as a garage or outbuilding that is protected from the wind until it can be planted (and don’t forget to keep it watered).
 A short display period and prompt planting is the best way to insure a tree’s survival in the landscape.

 To plant, till an area four to five times the size of the root ball to a depth of six inches.
 Dig a planting hole the same diameter and slightly shallower than the root ball or container size.
 Natural burlap can be left on the ball, but remove treated burlap or nylon and of course remove the plastic container.
 If a containerized tree is root bound, break up or divide any coiled or massed roots on the outside of the root system.
 Level the surrounding soil with the top of the roots.
 After planting, spread two to three inches of mulch over the disturbed area.
 If the tree is in a windy location, tie and stake it to keep it from blowing over.
+Some landscapers secure the root ball rather than tying straps to the stem (a practice which frequently injures the bark).
 Water the tree after planting, but wait to fertilize it until spring after the tree has started to grow.
 Do not over fertilize in the first year, especially with nitrogen, until roots have had a chance to become well established.

 The above procedures only get a living Christmas tree into the landscape.
 Other cultural practices are necessary if the planted tree is to thrive in its new environment.
 These practices include soil management (mulching, irrigation, fertilization, etc.), insect and disease management (identification, treatment decisions, and control), and periodic shaping to maintain the "Christmas tree" look.
 A homeowner must be willing to invest in ongoing maintenance to keep their tree beautiful.
 However, individuals who are successful can point with pride at their efforts, which will always remind them of the holiday season when the tree was planted.